stackbit-projects/bevy-musics-com-abf70/content/pages/index.md

     padding_top: large
     padding_bottom: large
     background_color: primary
-  - type: grid_section
-    title: What's Great About App Land?
-    subtitle: >-
-      In a Glance
-    align: center
-    grid_items:
-      - title: Right When You Need It
-        title_align: left
-        content: >-
-          See all of your appointments, work meetings and life events in one place so you know exactly where you need to be at any given time.
-        content_align: left
-        actions:
-          - label: Learn More
-            url: /style-guide
-            style: link
-            has_icon: true
-            icon: arrow-right
-            icon_position: center
-        actions_align: left
-        image: images/icon-1.svg
-        image_alt: Icon 1
-        image_align: left
-        image_has_padding: true
-        image_position: top
-      - title: On Any Device
-        title_align: left
-        content: >-
-          App Land synchronizes across Android and iOS phones, and on your computer or tablet.
-See all your dates and info anywhere you are.
-        content_align: left
-        actions:
-          - label: Learn More
-            url: /style-guide
-            style: link
-            has_icon: true
-            icon: arrow-right
-            icon_position: center
-        actions_align: left
-        image: images/icon-2.svg
-        image_alt: Icon 2
-        image_align: left
-        image_has_padding: true
-        image_position: top
-      - title: Smart Notifications
-        title_align: left
-        content: >-
-          Get color-coded notifications for easy viewing at a glance.
-Your tasks and appointments show up conveniently in one place.
-        content_align: left
-        actions:
-          - label: Learn More
-            url: /style-guide
-            style: link
-            has_icon: true
-            icon: arrow-right
-            icon_position: center
-        actions_align: left
-        image: images/icon-3.svg
-        image_alt: Icon 3
-        image_align: left
-        image_has_padding: true
-        image_position: top
-    grid_cols: three
-    grid_gap_horiz: medium
-    grid_gap_vert: small
-    enable_cards: true
-    padding_top: medium
-    padding_bottom: medium
-    background_color: none
   - type: features_section
     features:
       - title: Syncronized Calendar
-        subtitle: >-
-          For true work-life balance
+        subtitle: For true work-life balance
         content: >-
           Stop juggling between calendar apps and productivity tools — from now on all your appointments and meetings appear in one place.
         actions:
           - label: Learn More
             url: /pricing